decretist/Dissertation/Chapter3/chapter3.markdown

 authorship of the *Decretum* therefore have to be considered carefully, and where necessary distinctly.

+We have already encountered two twelfth-century statements on the authority, author, and authorship of the *Decretum*.
+The first was the early gloss inserted in lieu of a title at the beginning of the Gt, Pf, and Tr manuscripts: "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"[2]
+The glossator provides Gratian's name, but does not make a strong claim for either his authority or authorship.

+The second was in the preface of Stephen of Tournai to his *Summa* on the *Decretum*:

+> "*Compositorem huius operis recte dixerim Gratianum, non auctorem.
+> Capitula namque a sanctis patribus edita in hoc volumine composuit,
+> i.e. ordinavit.
+Non eorum auctor vel conditor fuit, nisi forte quis
+> eum auctorem idcirco dicere velit, quoniam multa ex parte sua
+> sanctorum sententias distinguendo et exponendo in paragraphis suis
+> ponit.* (I should properly say that Gratian is the compiler of this
+> work, not the author, for he brought together in this volume---that
+> is, he arranged---rulings enacted by the holy Fathers.
+He was not
+> their author or framer, unless perchance someone wishes to say that he
+> is thus the author since he offered on his own in his dicta many
+> things for clarifying and explicating the opinions of the holy
+> \[Fathers\]."

 No near contemporary makes an unambiguous claim to have been Gratian's student or to have otherwise had first-hand knowledge of the circumstances under which the *Decretum* was compiled.